We’re currently recruiting for the 2018-2019 year! Click on the image or click here to apply.

-- To advise CHIPTS scientists on the research, dissemination, and other activities that are relevant and meaningful to the lives of the diverse communities of living with HIV or at risk
+- To advise CHIPTS scientists on the research, dissemination, and other activities that are relevant and meaningful to the lives of the diverse communities living with HIV or at risk.

-- To engage and voice the perspectives of people living with mental health and substance use disorders that are affected by HIV
+- To engage and voice the perspectives of people living with mental health and substance use disorders who are also affected by HIV.

 CAB members are responsible for advising and providing community perspective on various activities and functions of CHIPTS, including